Meet Defects Drummer Harry Jennings | TEN OF CLUBS

 When did you start performing?

-Well, back in 2009, me and a mate started a metalcore band called Cytota.
-One of our early gigs was a ‘battle of the bands’ night at the Islington Academy in London.
-That was my first gig in a proper venue, with a crowd of moshers.
+Back in 2009, me and a mate started a metalcore band called Cytota.
+One of our early gigs was a battle of the bands night at the Islington Academy in London.
+That was my first gig in a proper venue with a crowd of moshers.
 I’ve never looked back!

-We did this one gig in Ohio, where we were playing to something like 1,500 people, and I remember thinking we’d done alright for a band that started in a garage in Birmingham!
+We did this one gig in Ohio where we were playing to something like 1,500 people.
+I remember thinking we’d done alright for a band that started in a garage in Birmingham!
 I’ll never forget that time.
 It was pretty special.

 What happened to Shvpes?

 Six months later, I got a call from Tony, the singer in Defects.
 He sent me some songs, I met the guys for a jam session in London, and I was in.
-It felt right.
-That was early 2021.
-Defects felt like everything I loved about music and drumming.
+It felt right and everything I loved about music and drumming.
 It was what I needed to get back out there and start gigging again.

 Tell us about Defects.